Urban Analytics in R

 Much of the work in this course will be done using Open Source Software that is usually free.

-While it is not a prerequisite, the course assumes a working knowledge of R. R is a programming language and a free software environment for statistical computing and graphics.
+The course assumes a working knowledge of R. R is a programming language and a free software environment for statistical computing and graphics.
 There are a number of online resources that will help you with getting up to speed with R. You will have to use extensively the documentation, help and examples that R environment provides; i.e. Do not be afraid to use, for example,

 ?qplot